Kuingsmile/PicList/README.md

 ## PicList-Core

-The core of PicList is based on the original PicGo-Core [PicList-core](https://github.com/Kuingsmile/PicList-Core), which is adapted for cloud deletion and other functions, and adds watermark addition and image compression / scaling / rotation / format conversion functions, which can be called through CLI command line, as well as some other function changes.
+The core of PicList is based on the original PicGo-Core [PicList-core](https://github.com/Kuingsmile/PicList-Core), which is adapted for cloud deletion and other functions, and adds watermark addition and image compression / scaling / rotation / format conversion functions, which can be called through CLI command line, support starting the built-in upload server through `picgo-server`，as well as some other function changes.

 if you want to use PicList-core, please go to [https://github.com/Kuingsmile/PicList-Core](https://github.com/Kuingsmile/PicList-Core), or go to [npm official address](https://www.npmjs.com/package/piclist) to view the installation instructions.